Tempted as we are, yet without sin

 (Proverbs 28:26 esv)

 Wisdom comes from outside ourselves.
-We must think, but not trust own own thinking.
+We must think, but not trust our own thinking.

 Although culture is always sending us mixed messages because it is not monolithic, it tells us to think for ourselves and trust ourselves.
 And, in pride, we often act like we know what we are doing.